OlaFosheimGrostad/dex/EXTENSIONS.md

 ## Syntax Sugar Additions

-Optional Dex | Regular D
+New Syntax | Regular D
 -------------|----------
 `for … {…}`  | `for (…) {…}`
 `foreach … {…}`  | `foreach (…) {…}`